Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Simulation study

 \subsection{Data generation}

-We generate simulation data based on the Primary Biliary Cholangitis (PBC) dataset, publicly available in the R package \textit{survival}, commonly used as a test for longitudinal modelling.
-The dataset results from a clinical trial at Mayo Clinic studying the impact of D-penicillamine on PBC, an auto-immune condition affecting the liver.
-From the dataset, we extract four covariates at baseline: age, albumin, triglycerides (trig), and platelet.
+We generate simulation data based on the Primary Biliary Cholangitis (PBC) dataset, publicly available in the R package \textit{survival} and commonly used as a test for longitudinal modelling.
+The dataset results from a clinical trial at Mayo Clinic studying the impact of D-penicillamine on PBC, an autoimmune condition affecting the liver.
+From the dataset, we extract four covariates at baseline: age, albumin, triglycerides (trig), and platelets.

 Using these covariates, we generate a synthetic population of $N$ individuals by drawing from a normal distribution with the covariance defined by the previously extracted and standardised covariates at baseline.
 Note that $N$ is a parameter of the simulation and not the observed PBC population size, as one of our aims is to study how an increasing number of patients impacts our conclusions.
-Formally, we draw $x_{i, 0}$ -- where $i$ describes the index associate with the patient and $0$, the baseline encounter -- from a multivariate normal distribution $\text{MVN}(0, \Sigma)$ with $\Sigma$, the covariance matrix described in Table~\ref{tab:correlation}.
+Formally, we draw $x_{i, 0}$ -- where $i$ is the index associated with the patient and $0$, the baseline encounter -- from a multivariate normal distribution $\text{MVN}(0, \Sigma)$ with the entries of the covariance matrix $\Sigma$ given in Table~\ref{tab:correlation}.

 As we model longitudinal data, we then draw a number of encounters $J_i$ from a discrete uniform distribution for each patient $i$: